Cherry Bourbon Slush

 Who has two thumbs and enjoys a colorful, flavorful drink that’s perfect for sipping at any kind of gathering?

-So it should come as no surprise during this season’s FREAKY FRIDAY collaboration that I would choose a fun cocktail to share with y’all.
+So it should come as no surprise during this FREAKY FRIDAY collaboration that I would choose a seasonal cocktail.

 join our party!